yieldblox/backstop-manager/README.md

 * Manage the manager key, including reducing the scope in which they can act
 * Add/remove pools that the contract can move funds between
 * Add/remove backstops that the contract can interact with
+* Transfer tokens from held by the manager contract
 * Perform all manager actions

 Manager actions are limited by scope.
 Their scope can be: